jcbrenes/Atta-Bot/README.md

 ## Folder directory
 - Base -> Code for the computer running as the base with camera
 - Docs -> Documentation on materials, construction, system architecture
-- Chassis -> Construction files and 3D models for the robot chasis
+- Chassis -> Construction files and 3D models for the robot chassis
-- Robot controller -> Code for the robot's microcontroller
+- Controller -> Code for the robot's microcontroller
 - Scenario -> Construction files and 3D models for the swarm scenario

 ## Coding standard